 29-Oct-09: TI & Calculator Hackers

-October 29, 2009 by oldcalculators
+October 29, 2009

 While it’s not vintage calculators at play here, I came across the following article today that is definitely interesting.
 There is relatively small but dedicated group of folks that have a keen interest in hacking calculators.
 The calculator make of choice for hacking is the TI 84+, a very capable calculator made by Texas Instruments.
 The article talks about a calculator hacker that figured out the keys to the encryption scheme that protects the TI 84+’s firmware from modification.
 Once these keys were hacked, it is possible to make changes, or even completely replace the firmware that forms the operating kernel for the calculator.
 Quite an amazing accomplishment.